 Removing an action block

 Trigger blocksThese blocks must be placed at the start of the flow for an action.
-Controls
+They define what triggers your action.
+Controls can enhance interactivity or add 'listeners' to trigger an event.

 Events